 The Government Programme of Development the Banking System for 2011-2030 was adopted and has been successfully implemented.
 In addition, in Turkmenistan over the past few years, the country’s financial institutions have carried out an extensive work to develop the securities market.
-Currently, the population of the country is provided with maintenance services of bank cards "Visa", "Visa Electron", "Visa Classic", "Visa Gold", and legal persons–"Visa Business" cards.
+Currently, the population of the country is provided with maintenance services of bank cards "Visa", "Visa Electron", "Visa Classic".
 The banks continue to work on the introduction of international payment cards, in particular, the system of "Master Card" in order to establish non-cash payments in the field of trade.

 Administrative and territorial structure

 The capital city of Turkmenistan is Ashgabat, which is an administrative and territorial unit with province-wide powers (velayat).
-Ashgabat consists of 6 districts (etraps): Bagtyyarlyk district, Berkararlyk district, Kopetdag district, Archabil district, Abadan district and Rukhabat district.
+Ashgabat consists of 4 districts (etraps): Bagtyyarlyk district, Berkararlyk district, Kopetdag district, Buzmeyin district.

 Turkmenistan is divided into 5 provinces – Ahal, Balkan, Dashoguz, Lebap and Mary.
 Each province is divided into districts.
-There are 50 districts, 24 towns, including 15 towns district-wide, 76 villages and 553 rural councils (rural municipal units) and 1903 rural settlements in Turkmenistan.
+There are 43 districts, 6 etraps within towns, 51 towns, of which 11 towns with etrap rights, 62 villages and 605 rural councils (rural municipal units) and 1719 rural settlements in Turkmenistan.